-When a student begins attendance at Davenport University after having attended another postsecondary institution within the last calendar year, his or her student loan eligibility may need to be reduced, based on the amount borrowed at the prior institution(s).
-Please contact the Financial Aid Office for more information.
+When a student begins attendance at Davenport University after having attended another postsecondary institution within the last calendar year, student loan eligibility may need to be reduced, based on the amount borrowed at the prior institution(s).
+Please contact the Student Financial Services Office for more information.